Josh Clarke (footballer, born 1994)

-Joshua Joseph Jason Ishmel Clarke (born 5 July 1994) is an English professional footballer who plays as a right back or right winger.
-He is a graduate of the Brentford youth system and made over 80 appearances for the club between 2013 and his departure in 2020.
+Joshua Joseph Jason Ishmel Clarke (born 5 July 1994) is an English former professional footballer who plays as a right back or right winger for club Grimsby Borough.

+Clarke is a graduate of the Brentford youth system and made over 70 English Football League appearances for the club between 2013 and his departure in 2020.
 After nearly two years out of the game (bisected by a non-playing spell with Wigan Athletic), Clarke dropped into non-League football to transfer to Dartford in 2021, for whom he played until early 2022.
+After four years out of the game, Clarke returned to non-League football with Grimsby Borough in 2026.